thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 ## Authentication

-When using embedding, authentication is achieved through SAML.
+You can control what type of authentication you use between your client application and ThoughtSpot.

+### No Authentication

+You can simply not set up authentication.
+This would require the user to _already be logged into ThoughtSpot_ before interacting with the embed.
+This is only useful when testing your client.
+You would not use this in production.

+### SAML

+Before you can embed all or part of ThoughtSpot, you must authenticate to ThoughtSpot using SAML with the the public REST API call.
 After authentication, a URL is provided to call the desired visualization and populate it into an `iframe`.

-Before you can embed all or part of ThoughtSpot, you must authenticate to ThoughtSpot using SAML with the [JavaScript API]({{ site.baseurl }}/app-integrate/JSAPI/about-JS-API.html#).

-## Cross Domain Verification

-Collecting user credentials from one application (domain) and sending them to another (such as ThoughtSpot) can present security vulnerabilities such as a phishing attack.
-Cross-domain verification closes this vulnerability.

-When embedding, you will use cross domain verification.
-This protects your data, so that another website cannot use the same URL to embed the visualization in its own Web pages.
-The procedure for [enabling the JavaScript API]({{
-site.baseurl }}/app-integrate/JSAPI/enable-JS-API.html#) authentication includes
-information on how to enable this.
+You must [configure SAML]({{
+site.baseurl}}/admin/setup/configure-SAML-with-tscli.html) on your ThoughtSpot instance before using this method.

-## Trusted authentication service
+### Trusted authentication service

 A ThoughtSpot installation can enable support for token-based authentication service.
 This allows an installation to use a central authentication service